swcarpentry/DEPRECATED-boot-camps/version-control/git/git.md

 * Delete a file
 * Checkout that file from your last commit to get it back

+__ADVICE__: Similar to the rationale behind frequently saving a document that you are working on, it is wise to commit revisions to your files often.
+More frequent commits increase the granularity of your "undo" button.

 -----------------------------
 #####Branches
 Branches are parallel instances of a repository that can be edited and version controlled in parallel.
 They are useful for pursuing various implementations experimentally or maintaining a stable core while developing separate sections of a code base.